puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 The following sections describe the environment necessary for running Razor.
 This set up   uses dnsmasq; however, you can use any DHCP and TFTP service with Razor.

 >**Warning**: We recommend first testing Razor on a completely isolated test environment because running a second DHCP server on your company's network could bring down the network.
 In addition, running a second DHCP server that will boot into the Razor microkernel and register with the server has a bigger risk.
 In such a case, if someone has established a policy that node matches, a simple reboot could cause Razor to replace a server with a fresh OS install.
-See [these strategies for provisioning in a brownfield environment](./razor_brownfield.html) for more information.
+See [these strategies for provisioning in a brownfield environment](./razor_brownfield.html) for strategies for avoiding data loss.

 ###Before You Begin